urbit/urbit.org-reloaded/README.md

 2. Clone the [Arvo repo](https://github.com/urbit/arvo) `git clone git@github.com:urbit/arvo.git` and use [this branch](https://github.com/urbit/arvo/tree/static-site-dev) `cd arvo && git co -b static-site-dev origin/static-site-dev`.
 It has a few different renderers and marks for svgs, images, etc

 3. Make a [fakezod](https://urbit.org/docs/getting-started/#using-a-fake-ship-) using the Arvo branch.
-Use the command `urbit -F zod -A <path/to/arvo/repo> -s -c zod -S`
+Use the command `urbit -F zod -A <path/to/arvo/repo> -sc zod -S`

 4. If you've successfully booted your Urbit you should see the Dojo prompt: `~zod:dojo>`, if instead you see: `~zod:talk[]` type `ctrl-x` to switch to the Dojo prompt